- 11 Days -

 Within walking distance of the Punakaiki Visitor Centre, this loop trail follows a spectacular limestone gorge with dense native forest and a variety of native birds and wildlife; suitable for all ages and rated as one of the best trails in New Zealand.
 It starts with a crossing of the Punakaiki River via a footbridge, and then follows an easily graded climb to the ridge dividing the Punakaiki and Pororari rivers.
 When the Pororari River Track junction is reached, it's worth carrying on along the Inland Pack Track for a short distance to the Pororari River, a perfect place for a rest and something to eat.
 Return to the junction and then follow the Pororari River Track down river to the car park.
 From there it's less than a mile back to the Visitor Centre.

-Your first option for today is to drive to Greymouth in time to return your car and then take the 1:45 pm departure to Christchurch on the TranzAlpine Train, one of the world's great train journeys.
-Highlights will include thrilling views of deep gorges as you traverse the Southern Alps, eventually following the spectacular ice-fed Waimakariri River and crossing the Canterbury Plains for a late afternoon arrival in Christchurch.
+An exciting option for travelling between Greymouth on the west coast of the South Island and Christchurch on the east coast is the scenic TranzAlpine Train.
+Departure time is 1:45 pm and the hours will go quickly by as you experience one of the world's great train journeys.
+Highlights will include thrilling views of deep gorges and the forest covered mountains of the Southern Alps.
+Eventually your train follows the spectacular ice-fed Waimakariri River as you cross the Canterbury Plains for a late afternoon arrival in Christchurch.

 Another option for today is to drive to Christchurch, following a similar route to the TranzAlpine Express via Arthurs Pass but with opportunities to make stops en-route at places that interest you.
 The road through the Otira Pass gets a little challenging at times, winding and steep, but for a confident driver, this is an experience that will live long in the memory.